How to look for British Army war diaries 1914-1922

 How do I search the records?

-If you search only by regiment, your search results will include all the battalions in that regiment.
+- If you search only by name of regiment (without a battalion number), your search results will include all the battalions in that regiment.

 What do the records look like?

 With each download, you will typically see a unit diary that may cover a period of several years.
 This may be divided into several PDF files, which you can save to your computer.
 You can then scroll through the PDF files to locate the battalion and dates that you are interested in.
 You can also use the image viewer in Discovery to preview the pages of the diary.